DjangoGirls/organizer-manual/resources/README.md

 - Tattoos
 - Email and tweet templates

-Feel free to fork, contribute with your own resources and make pull request! <3
+Feel free to fork, contribute with your own resources and make a pull request! <3

 ### Photos

-Check our [Flickr](https://www.flickr.com/photos/128162583@N08/sets/) account for a photos from previous Django Girls.
-If you want to use them, please carefully __check the license of each photo__ and make sure you can use them.
+Check our [Flickr](https://www.flickr.com/photos/128162583@N08/sets/) account for photos from previous Django Girls events.
+If you want to use them, please be careful; __check the license of each photo__ and make sure you may use them.